Starting Your Farm With the Climate in Mind

 Course completion requires you to finish only 10 out of 12 modules, though you are welcome to do all 12!
 Some of the modules will be required, which are asterisked above.

-Our Class will be opening up again in Fall of 2024
+Our Class will be opening up again in Winter 2025

 Course Instructors